yuliji/lets_go/README.md

 Write a cli tool to get basic info of an image

+## imageresize

+Write a cli to resize image

 ## coupon

 Generate 200 coupon code such as: ZGPE-TMLR-SYD6-04E7